MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 #### Create and configure LDAP authentication provider

-With certifcate imported and secure LDAP access traffic resolved, you are able to configure LDAP provider from WLS console.
+With certificate imported and secure LDAP access traffic resolved, you're able to configure LDAP provider from WLS console.

 * Paste the value of **adminConsole** to your browser and login the WLS admin console.
 * Under **Change Center**, select **Lock & Edit**.